lry-bupt/UCB_MARL/README.md

 # UCB_MARL

-**Note:** All code and demonstrations are used for our paper:
+**Note:** All code and demonstrations are used for the submitted paper:

-> Ruyu Luo, Wanli Ni, and Hui Tian, "Multi-Agent Reinforcement Learning for Industrial Data Collection with Mobile Robots" .
+> Ruyu Luo, Wanli Ni, Hui Tian, Julian Cheng, and Kwang-Cheng Chen, "Joint Trajectory and Radio Resource Optimization by Multi-Agent Reinforcement Learning for Autonomous Mobile Robots in Industrial Internet of Things", submitted to IEEE TVT, Nov.
+2022.

 In this paper, we present the simulation codes of multi-agent reinforcement learning (MARL) with upper-confidence bound (UCB) exploration.